RobertVejvoda/subscription-processing-demo/readme.md

 The architecture follows (kind of) CQRS pattern, when all read requests go only to Customer Experience API.

-## The process
+## The complete process

-1. When Customer Exp.
-API receives a request, it triggers the process in Camunda and returns process identificator (ProcessInstanceKey).
+1. When Customer business API receives a request, it triggers the process in Camunda and returns process identificator (ProcessInstanceKey).
 This key is used as a primary key for all requests.
 2. Camunda starts processing and calls job workers.
 These are defined in Dapr as Zeebe job workers and bind microservice endpoints.
 3. The first task is to register a customer in CRM system.
 That's Customer Service responsibility.